vrushali29-git/Ecommerce-site-using-wordpress/README.md

 - ✅ Custom WordPress theme
 - ✅ WooCommerce integration
 - ✅ Responsive design for all devices
-- ✅ User registration and login
 - ✅ Shopping cart and checkout
 - ✅ Payment gateway ready
-- ✅ Admin panel for managing products

 ---

 ## 🛠️ Technologies Used